Dokman/PlumeESX-recipe/README.md

 **This Recipe is not runnning in TxAdmin you need to configure it manually** Please check the [**Recipe Documentation Page**](https://github.com/tabarra/txAdmin/blob/master/docs/recipe.md).

-**Please you may use Mysql5 or MariaDB, to improve performance with mysql-async**
+**Please you may use MySQL 5 or MariaDB, to improve performance with mysql-async**

 ## TODO:
 - [ ] add linden inventory